pavuzu/technical-interview-questions/docs/SOLID Principles.md

 - **Single Responsibility Principle (SRP)**: A class should have only one reason to change.
 It states that a class should have a single responsibility or purpose and should not be responsible for multiple unrelated tasks.
 This principle helps in creating highly cohesive and loosely coupled classes.
 - **Open-Closed Principle (OCP)**: Software entities (classes, modules, functions) should be open for extension but closed for modification.
 It suggests that software components should be designed in a way that allows them to be easily extended without modifying their existing code.
 This principle promotes code reuse, maintainability, and stability.
 - **Liskov Substitution Principle (LSP)**: Subtypes should be substitutable for their base types.
-It states that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
+It states that objects of a base class should be replaceable with objects of its derived classes without affecting the correctness of the program.
 This principle ensures that inheritance hierarchies are well-defined, consistent, and don't violate the expected behavior of the program.
 - **Interface Segregation Principle (ISP)**: Clients should not be forced to depend on interfaces they do not use.
 It suggests that interfaces should be fine-grained and specific to the requirements of clients.
 Clients should only depend on the methods that are relevant to their needs, and larger, monolithic interfaces should be split into smaller, more focused interfaces.
 - **Dependency Inversion Principle (DIP)**: High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 This principle promotes loose coupling and states that high-level modules should depend on abstractions (interfaces or abstract classes) rather than concrete implementations.
 It allows for flexibility, extensibility, and testability by inverting the dependency flow.